avery-gfs/Computer-Science-3/README.md

 - [Optimal Substructure](https://en.wikipedia.org/wiki/Optimal_substructure)

-  > Optimal substructure means that the solution to a given optimization problem can be obtained by the combination of optimal solutions to its sub-problems
+  > In computer science, a problem is said to have optimal substructure if an optimal solution can be constructed from optimal solutions of its subproblems.

 - [Overlapping subproblems](https://en.wikipedia.org/wiki/Overlapping_subproblems)

   > In computer science, a problem is said to have overlapping subproblems if the problem can be broken down into subproblems which are reused several times or a recursive algorithm for the problem solves the same subproblem over and over rather than always generating new subproblems.

 ## Cartesian Product

 https://en.wikipedia.org/wiki/Cartesian_product